bartkozal/hocus-pocus/README.md

 * Typography with vertical rhythm based on rem units
 * Components like lists, menus, tables, forms, buttons, boxes, media object and sticky footer

+* * *

 You can find full documentation at [hocus-pocus.io](http://hocus-pocus.io).
-I always try to find time to improve it.

 Code is open sourced [on GitHub](https://github.com/bkzl/hocus-pocus/).
 Up to date changelog is available under [the releases section](https://github.com/bkzl/hocus-pocus/releases).

 I appreciate any comments, feedback, and information about potential issues.